Cholangiocarcinoma

 Periductal infiltrating: intrahepatic tumors appear as regions of duct wall thickening or of the periductal parenchyma, with altered caliber of the involved duct (usually narrowed).
 These are most common at the hepatic hilum.
 They tend to be longer than benign strictures (i.e. approximately 20 mm in length) and show contrast enhancement.
 There is usually some proximal (i.e. peripheral) dilatation of the biliary tree.

-Intraductal tumors: are characterized by alterations in duct caliber, usually duct ectasia with or without a visible mass.
-If a polypoid mass is seen it is hypoattenuating on pre-contrast imaging and demonstrates enhancement 2.
+Intraductal: these are characterized by alterations in duct caliber, usually duct ectasia with or without a visible mass.
+If a polypoid mass is seen, it is hypoattenuating on pre-contrast imaging and demonstrates enhancement 2.

-MRI is the imaging modality of choice, as it can best visualize all three the tumor itself, the biliary ducts and the blood vessels, all of which are essential for determining resectability (see below).
+MRI is the imaging modality of choice as it can best visualize all three of the tumor mass, the biliary ducts, and the blood vessels, all of which are essential for determining resectability (see below).
 Appearances on MR are similar to those described above for CT, except that MR is more sensitive to contrast enhancement 3 and bile duct visualization.

-- DWI/ADC: a peripherally hyperintense "target" appearance on DWI favours cholangiocarcinoma over hepatocellular carcinoma
+DWI/ADC: a peripherally hyperintense "target" appearance on DWI favors cholangiocarcinoma over hepatocellular carcinoma

 Direct cholangiography